-As you might guess the processing needed to implement this is quite a lot but the good news is that while MP3 encoding takes a long time MP3 decoding is quite quick and doesn’t need a powerful processor.This is lucky because without this property there would be no portable MP3 players!
+As you might guess the processing needed to implement this is quite a lot but the good news is that while MP3 encoding takes a long time MP3 decoding is quite quick and doesn’t need a powerful processor.This is lucky because without this property there would be no portable MP3 players or phone apps!

 Good MP3 compression can achieve results that are 10 or 12 times smaller than the original file with no perceptible loss of quality, i.e. it converts the 1.4Mbits you need for one second of CD quality stereo music to around 100Kbits.
 Of course this reduction is achieved by throwing away some of the music but the argument is that you can’t hear it anyway.

 Of course it is important to realise that MP3 is designed to work best for music and how well it works depends a lot on the suitability of the acoustic masking principle to the sound source.
 For example there are much better compression algorithms than MP3 for speech, which doesn’t benefit much from the masking effect.

 Many are also of the opinion that there are better compression methods for music but MP3 has the advantage of being widely used.

 Even so some audio enthusiasts insist on using lossless compression.
 Currently the most used lossless compression formats are FLAC which is open source and licence free and Apple's Apple Lossless format.
 Of course there are some audio enthusiasts that reject digital sound, compressed or uncompressed, completely.

 |Last Updated ( Thursday, 11 May 2017 )|